MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Introduction

 In the experiment, we tested our MAME framework using a biologically plausible CNN, an adversarially trained ResNet50, on a natural image dataset, ImageNet.
 The key contributions of our MAME framework can be summarized as follows:

-\begin{itemize} \item It can explore multidimensional human metameric space simultaneously in one psychophysical experiment. \item Using a guiding CNN, we found that identifying the boundary of human metameric space guided by low-level features of the model was more difficult than when guided by high-level features.
+\begin{itemize} \item It can explore multiple model-defined directions relevant to human metameric perception simultaneously in one psychophysical experiment. \item Using a guiding CNN, we found that the human discrimination sensitivity was lower for metameric images based on Gram-matrix representations derived from low-level CNN features than for those derived from high-level CNN features.
 This finding suggests a weaker alignment between low-level processing in humans and the model, highlighting a potential guideline for designing models that better align with human perception. \item The experimental environment is highly flexible because online image generation is performed on a Python server using a GPU, while the human experiment is conducted via a web browser with JavaScript. \end{itemize}

+The source code used in the experiments, as well as the analysis scripts required to reproduce the results, are available at Zenodo (\url{https://doi.org/10.5281/zenodo.20789863}) and GitHub (\url{https://github.com/amano-k-lab/mame_hil}).
+In addition, the experimental results data are available at OSF (\url{https://doi.org/10.17605/OSF.IO/3TFHU}).